Case study

 • cleaning of precision parts and mechanical components

-High pulse energy improves efficiency when removing thick and multi-layer coating systems, corrosion including deeper oxide layers, and local contamination on welds, threads, and functional surfaces.
+High pulse energy significantly improves efficiency when removing thick and multi-layer coatings, corrosion including deeper oxide layers,

 Economics and ROI

-• minimal waste (in practice mainly the removed material)
+• minimal waste (mainly removed material)

-• no abrasive media and no chemicals
+• no abrasives and no chemicals

 • lower environmental disposal costs

-• on-site work possible without extensive supporting infrastructure
+• on-site operation without extensive secondary infrastructure

 Implementation and Safety